 “The drastic change to my health is something I want others to experience, there are many benefits to cutting down on or completely avoiding dairy products and processed food and it should not be boring or hard.
 You should be able to eat and enjoy good food without feeling you leave something out.
 I want to simplify recipes and without any professional education I cook food and dishes that anyone can make at home to enjoy on a daily basis.”

 In May 2018 Rickard started Daun’s Deli and took part in the Catford Food Market.
 Since then, Catford has been his only regular market, but he has also done markets in Greenwich and East Dulwich, as well as the Supernormal music festival this summer.
-Additionally, he has catered for weddings and concert venues, and held a monthly supper club at Bottle Bar and Shop in Catford.
+Additionally, he has catered for weddings meetings, video shoot and concert venues, and held a monthly supper club at Bottle Bar and Shop in Catford.

 Check out Daun’s Deli’s page on Happy Cow for some (glowing) customer reviews, and read more of Rickard’s thoughts and plans in these interviews from The Catford Chronicle and on the Catford Mews website.